vinkla/hashids/README.md

 I wrote this class with the intent of placing these hashes in visible places - like the URL.
 If I create a unique hash for each user, it would be unfortunate if the hash ended up accidentally being a bad word.
 Imagine auto-creating a URL with hash for your user that looks like this - `http://example.com/user/a**hole`

 Therefore, this algorithm tries to avoid generating most common English curse words with the default alphabet.
+This is done by never placing the following letters next to each other:

+	c, C, s, S, f, F, h, H, u, U, i, I, t, T

 ## Changelog

 **0.1.2 - Current Stable**